 Electricity licence fees

-You can find a detailed list of fees payable to the Department of Natural Resources, Mines and Energy in Schedule 7 of the Electricity Regulation 2006.
+You can find a detailed list of fees payable to the Department of Energy and Public Works in Schedule 7 of the Electricity Regulation 2006.

-Contact details for electricity generation, transmission and distribution licensing
+For information on licensing for electricity generation, transmission and distribution contact: